 - High in calories – 299 calories.
-The raisins are very caloric, and in high amounts, they could lead to weight changes in guinea pigs.
+The raisins are very caloric.
+In high amounts, they could lead to weight changes in guinea pigs.

-- High in carbs and protein – there are 79.2 g of carbs and 3.1 g of proteins.
-As we see, raisins are very rich in carbs, and this also is a potential risk for rapid weight gain.
+- High in carbs and protein – 79.2 g of carbs and 3.1 g of proteins.
+Raisins are very rich in carbs, and this also is a potential risk for rapid weight gain.

 - Fiber – 3.7 g.
 The amount of fiber in raisins is normal.
 Such an amount of fiber regulates the bowel movements and contribute to healthy stools.
 Excess fibers cause diarrhea, and lack of fibers can cause constipation.

 - High in sugar – 59.2 g.
 The amount of sugar in raisins is too high!
-It is too sweet even for us, so just imagine how sweet this is for the guinea pig.
-The poor little cavies cannot digest too much sugars and their stomachs will get easily upset from sweet foods.
+The poor little cavies cannot digest too much sugars.

 - Low in fat – 0.5 g.
 The raisins don’t have lots of fats, which is somewhat good for the blood vessels.
 On a constant basis, a lot of fats could clog the blood vessels and impair cardiovascular health.

 - Vitamin C – 4%.
-Raisins have the most crucial vitamin for survival and health of the guinea pigs – the vitamin C. With this, the guinea pigs will be protected from the scurvy, a fatal disease.
-Sadly, because they can’t eat raisins they will not get this vitamin from them.
+With this, the guinea pigs will be protected from the scurvy, a fatal disease.
+Sadly, because they can’t eat raisins, they will not get this vitamin from them.

 - Vitamin E – 1%.
 This vitamin is essential for healthy skin.
-It can prevent early skin aging, certain cancers, heart diseases, but also it reduces inflammation.
+It can prevent early skin aging, certain cancers, heart diseases, and also reduces inflammation.

 - Vitamin K – 4%.
 This vitamin helps the blood clot very fast, in case of injuries.
 The K vitamin helps in the production of the prothrombin, a protein that clots the blood.

 - Thiamin – 7%.
-This is the B1 vitamin and it improves the health of the stomach, intestines, heart, muscles, and brain.
-Also, it promotes good flow of electrolytes in the nerves and muscles.
+This is the B1 vitamin, and it improves the health of the stomach, intestines, heart, muscles, and brain.

 - Riboflavin – 7%.
 Also known as B2 vitamin, it breaks down consumed foods and converts them into energy for the body.
 Also, it promotes good oxygen flow through the organism.

 - Niacin – 4%.
-The B3 vitamin, aka niacin, lowers cholesterol, prevents heart diseases and diabetes, also it improves the skin quality and eases arthritis pains.
+The B3 vitamin, also known as niacin, lowers cholesterol, prevents heart diseases and diabetes.
+It also improves the skin quality and eases arthritis pains.